 Turn to the second question: How does marital sorting affect household income inequality?
 Interest in this question is not without precedence.
 For example, Cancian and Reed (1998) and Schwartz (2010) both conclude that an increase in assortative mating has led to a rise in income inequality.
-The current research addresses this question using an accounting-based methodology, which is quite different from other Some income statistics for married studies. households by educational class are presented in the lower panel of Table 1.
-Again, each cell has two entries.
-The first number gives the married household's income relative to mean income in the economy across all households, married and/or single.
-The second number is the share of the wife's labor income in total labor income.
-In 1960 if a woman with a less-than-highschool education (HS-) married a similarly educated man their household income would be 77 percent of mean household income.
-If that same woman married a man with a college education (C) then household income would be 124 percent of the mean.
+Fernández and Rogerson (2001) study a model of intergenerational mobility and show that higher marital sorting significantly increases long-run inequality.
+The current research addresses this question using an accounting-based methodology, which is quite different from other studies.
+Some income statistics for married households by educational class are presented in the lower panel of Table 1.
+Each cell gives the married household's income relative to mean income in the economy across all households, married and/or single.
+In 1960 if a woman with a less-than-high-school education (HS-) married a similarly educated man their household income would be 77 percent of mean household income.
+If that same woman married a man with a college education (C) then household income would be 123 percent of the mean.
 Alternatively, in 2005 if a woman with post-college education (C+) marries a man with a less-than-high-school education their income would be 92 percent of mean household income.
 This rises to 219 percent if her husband also has a post-college education.
 So, at some level, sorting matters for household income.